valeriaevs/rsschool-cv/cv.md

 ## About me

+Hello!
 I am a fourth-year student of BSUIR.
-I am interested in **Web Development** and I am able to create simple web applications.
-I use free resources for self-education.
-I am going to learn new skills that will be enough for employment in a company.
+I am very interested in Web Development and I want to become a good professional. **Currently looking for opportunities to start my career.** It is important to me to work with original, helpful content.

+I am a friendly person and I work well in a team.
+I am also punctual and responsible, always enthusiastic to learn new skills.
+I like to spend my free time riding horses and learning foreign languages.
+I also want to travel more, because we live in a so beautiful world!

 ## Skills